Topological bias: How haloes trace structural patterns in the cosmic web: Abstract

 \section{Abstract}

-We trace the overall connectivity of the cosmic web as defined by haloes in the Planck-Millennium simulation using the persistence and Betti curve analysis developed in our previous papers.
-We consider the presence of clustering in excess of the second-order correlation function, and investigate the extent to which the dark matter haloes reflect the intricate web-like pattern of the underlying dark matter distribution.
-With our systematic topological analysis we correlate local information and properties of haloes with the multi-scale geometrical environment of the cosmic web, delineated by elongated filamentary bridges and sheetlike walls that establish the connections between compact clusters at the nodes and define the boundaries of near-empty voids.

-We capture the multi-scale topology traced by the discrete spatial halo distribution through filtering the distance field of the corresponding Delaunay tessellation.
-The adaptive character of the tessellation is sensitive to the local density and perfectly outlines the local geometry.
-The resulting nested \emph{alpha shapes} contain the complete information on the multi-scale topology.

-After normalising second-order clustering, we find a remarkable linear relationship between halo masses and topology: haloes of different mass trace environments with different topological signature.
-This is \emph{topological bias}, a bias that is independent of the halo clustering bias associated with the two-point correlation function.
-Topological bias can be viewed as an environmental structure bias.
-We quantify this bias through a linear relation that accounts for selection effects in the analysis and interpretation of the spatial distribution of galaxies.
-Using this mass-dependent scaling relation allows us to take clustering into account and determine the overall connectivity on the basis of a limited sample of galaxies.
+We trace the connectivity of the cosmic web as defined by haloes in the Planck-Millennium simulation using a persistence and Betti curve analysis.
+We normalise clustering up to the second-order correlation function, and use our systematic topological analysis to correlate local information and properties of haloes with their multi-scale geometrical environment of the cosmic web (elongated filamentary bridges and sheetlike walls).
+We capture the multi-scale topology traced by the halo distribution through filtrations of the corresponding Delaunay tessellation.
+The resulting nested \emph{alpha shapes} are sensitive to the local density, perfectly outline the local geometry, and contain the complete information on the multi-scale topology.
+We find a remarkable linear relationship between halo masses and topology: haloes of different mass trace environments with different topological signature.
+This is \emph{topological bias}, an environmental structure bias independent of the halo clustering bias associated with the two-point correlation function.
+This mass-dependent linear scaling relation allows us to take clustering into account and determine the overall connectivity from a limited sample of galaxies.
+The presence of topological bias has major implications for the study of voids and filaments in the observed distribution of galaxies.
+The (infra)structure and shape of these key cosmic web components will strongly depend on the underlying galaxy sample.
+Their use as cosmological probes, with their properties influenced by cosmological parameters, will have to account for the subtleties of topological bias.
 This is of particular relevance with the large upcoming galaxy surveys such as DESI, Euclid, and the Vera Rubin telescope surveys.